-Jumpstart 2 G.I.V.E. is a partnership between the offices of Student Community Service and New Student Programs.
+Jumpstart is a partnership between the offices of Civic Engagement and Volunteerism and New Student and Family Programs.
 It is part of the Prowl activities planned for freshmen and transfer students on the Saturday during move in weekend in August each year.
 This event is important not only because we are welcoming new students to campus, but also because we are showing them how our campus community values giving back and volunteering.

-Participants choose between some 25 service opportunities in Charleston, the surrounding area or right here on campus.
-Projects range from fundraisers and work for local non-profit organizations to "community aid" trips to nearby towns.
-Other opportunities involve interacting with local youth as well as work to benefit seniors, veterans and those who are victims of natural disasters and other unfortunate circumstances.
+New Panthers choose between 18 service opportunities in Charleston, the surrounding area or right here on campus.
+Projects range from fundraisers to work for local non-profit organizations to "community aid" trips to nearby towns.
+Opportunities can involve interacting with local youth as well as work to benefit seniors, veterans or making fleece blankets for local at risk youth.

-In 2010, the national poverty rate was 15.1 percent, while Illinois’ rate was 13.8 percent.
-EIU Student Community Service coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
+In 2015, the national poverty rate was 13.5 percent, while Illinois’ rate was 13.8 percent.
+EIU Civic Engagement and Volunteerism coordinates “EIU Hunger Challenge” as a month-long program to bring education and action to this important human issue.
 Currently, Coles County's poverty rate is surpassing 18 percent.
 Eastern Illinois Foodbank, which serves a 14-county area in Eastern Illinois covering just over 8,000 square miles including Coles County, reports that in 2012 one in six people may not have food for dinner tonight.

 Come out to EIU's annual MLK Day of Service and make a difference in your local community!
 The annual event honors Dr. King’s legacy and is an opportunity for Americans to renew their own personal vows of citizenship through service to others.
-Volunteers are asked to check-in on from 12-12:30 p.m. in the University Ballroom.
-Service projects will last from 1-4 p.m.
+Volunteers are asked to check-in at 12 p.m. in the University Ballroom.
+Service projects will last from 12:30-3 p.m.
 Please make sure to bring a sack lunch with you!
-All transportation will be provided.

 Eastern Illinois University is proud to host the Annual Panther Service Day each April.
 This annual day of volunteering and service began in 2003, when EIU Student Government initiated an effort to improve the relationship between EIU students and the citizens of Charleston through encouragement of acts of volunteerism and service in the community.